-This is seriously techy-nerd stuff, but it is not intentionally meant to confuse you.
+This is seriously techy-nerdy stuff, but it is not intentionally meant to confuse you.
 So here is what it all means in (hopefully) non-techy-nerd speak.

 HTTPS/SSL is a lock on your web site.
 Think of a lock that has a 256 number combination.
 HTTPS is an electronic lock to make it more difficult for bad guys to get into your web site.
 And, like any lock, they range in price.
 But the kicker is that all these locks are the same, the price difference is just what store you go to.

-You can get a HTTPS lock for your web site from KoolWebHosting.com for under $5.50 per month (billed annually.
+You can get a HTTPS lock for your web site from KoolWebHosting.com for under $70 per year.
 Click here to get more information or to purchase a HTTPS / SSL lock for your web site.

 But don’t listen to the fear mongers that say Google will kick you out of the search engines if you don’t have this for your web site.
 This is completely FALSE.

 And your customers may care a great deal.
 If you do collect sensitive information, you may be vulnerable to being hacked without that lock.
 Get it, what other insurance costs less than $5.50 per month (our certificates are backed with a $100,000 warranty)?

 GDRP is a law from Europe, just like internet laws we have in the US.
 GDRP, or General Data Protection Regulation, is a set of rules web sites must comply with IF (IF) they work with people in the European Union.
 If you are a Los Angeles company, and you sell as far away as New York, this doesn’t apply to you.
 If you ship to or from Asia, this has nothing to do with you.

 You only need to be concerned with the GDRP if you do business with the European Union.
 Here is a Wikipedia article on the GDRP if you are interested.